WHOIGit/nes-lter-notebooks/README.md

 # nes-lter-notebooks
 Jupyter notebooks related to NES-LTER

-There are currently problems  with rendering notebooks in GitHub, and apparently developers at GitHub are working on the issue.
+As of 2019-01-03 there are problems with rendering notebooks in GitHub, and apparently developers at GitHub are working on the issue.

 In the meantime you can do the following: